jfcloutier/karma_system/research_fellowship/notebook.md

 # Research notebook

+## April 21, 2025

+Sketched mechanisms for wellbeing osmosis and capacitance.

+## April 18, 2025

+Meeting with Elliott H. Discussed parametrization leading to exploit vs explore tendencies.
+Wellbeing diffusion across CAs and wellbeing capacitance.
+And the need for lower-level CAs to sometimes override the policy dictates from on high, being closer to the ground truth though with a narrower view.

+## April 17, 2025

+Meeting with Avel G-C

 ## April 7, 2025

 Cleaned up existing code to remove obsolete design elements and replace active voice (e.g. "start") with passive voice (.e.g "started")